ganrad/aks-aspnet-sqldb-rest/README.md

 ### B] Deploy a Linux CentOS VM on Azure (~ Bastion Host)
 **Approx. time to complete this section: 45 minutes**

+The Linux VM will be used to install CLI tools.
+This in turn will allow us to deploy, manage and monitor Azure PaaS services and associated resources (using CLI).

 The following tools (binaries) will be installed on this VM.
-- VSTS build agent (docker container).
+- Azure DevOps (VSTS) build agent (docker container).
 This build container will be used for running application and container builds.
 - Azure CLI 2.0 client.
 Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
 - Git client.
-We will be cloning this repository to make changes to the Kubernetes resources before deploying them to the AKS cluster.
+We will be cloning this repository to make changes to various application resources.
-- OpenJDK, Maven and Jenkins.
-If you would like to learn how to build and deploy this SpringBoot microservice to AKS using Jenkins CI/CD, then you will also need to install Java run-time (OpenJDK), Maven and Jenkins.
+- .NET Core SDK.
+We will be building the microservice application (and container) and testing them locally first before deploying the same on AKS.
 - Kubernetes CLI (`kubectl`).
-This binary will be used for managing resources on Kubernetes (AKS).
+This binary will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and is used for automating the deployment of applications comprised of multiple microservices on Kubernetes.
-- [Kubernetes Service Catalog](https://kubernetes.io/docs/concepts/extend-kubernetes/service-catalog/).
-Service Catalog will be used for dynamically provisioning PaaS services on Azure.
+Helm will be used to manage and monitor the lifecyle of container deployments on AKS.

-Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software (CLI) on this VM, and run the VSTS build agent.
+Follow the steps below to create the Bastion host (Linux VM), install pre-requisite software (CLI) on this VM, run the VSTS build agent and test the `claims-api` microservice locally.

 1. Login to the [Azure Portal](https://portal.azure.com) using your credentials and use a **Azure Cloud Shell** session to perform the next steps.
 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 The first time you access the Cloud Shell, you will be prompted to create a resource group, storage account and file share.
 You can use the defaults or click on *Advanced Settings* to customize the defaults.
 Accessing the Cloud Shell is described in [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).